What does a therapy session look like?

 Whichever initialism you chose, the therapists here at Estes Therapy are trained in, and can work with, many different populations and diagnoses.
 They can work with individuals, couples, families, groups, children, and teens!
 Our therapists view problems within the context of systems and relationships, and the greater context that individuals exist within.
 They also can work with a variety of issues, including depression, anxiety, grief, trauma, addiction, mood disorders, and so much more.
 All of our therapists have graduated from a Master’s program.
 Some even have their Doctoral degree!

-LMFT stands for Licensed Marriage and Family Therapist and it is when a therapist is fully licensed, no longer in school, and no longer being overseen in their work.
-These therapists have their master’s degree in Marriage and Family Therapy and have experienced literally thousands of required hours of training and clients to meet the State of California requirements to be licensed.
-They have also passed the final board exam in the state of California required to achieve licensure as a Marriage and Family Therapist.
+LMFT stands for Licensed Marriage and Family Therapist and LCSW stands for Licensed Clinical Social Worker.
+These titles indicate that a therapist is fully licensed, no longer in school, and no longer being overseen in their work.
+These therapists have their master’s degree in Marriage and Family Therapy or Social Work and have experienced literally thousands of required hours of training and clients to meet the State of California requirements to be licensed.
+They have also passed the final board exam in the state of California required to achieve licensure as a Marriage and Family Therapist or a Clinical Social Worker.

 AMFT stands for Associate Marriage and Family Therapist.
 This title, previously called “intern,” signifies that your therapist is not yet licensed.
 An AMFT therapist still has hundreds to thousands of hours under their belt – you need at least 300-500 hours just to get your Marriage and Family Therapy Master’s degree.
 They receive weekly individual and group supervision.
 Basically, you get the minds of two therapists at the cost of one therapist!
 Not only do Associates have weekly supervision meetings, but they also attend trainings and learn while they work.